ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: EXPERIMENTS

 \subsection{Baseline}

 We implement S$^{3}$LE \cite{rt_selfsupervised_hyemin} as our baseline.
 To train S$^{3}$LE, we use a similar method as mentioned in \cite{rt_selfsupervised_hyemin} to generate paired data.
-We generate 200K paired data by selecting the pairs with minimal rotation distance measured by Equation \ref{eq:globaldisstancerotation}.
+We generate the same amount of paired data as in \cite{rt_selfsupervised_hyemin}, 200K, by selecting the pairs with minimal rotation distance measured by Equation \ref{eq:globaldisstancerotation}.
 The paired data is only used to train our baseline method.